Henry Yep

 Publications

-Henry Yep is a China specialist with 19 years of experience at the Defense Intelligence Agency (DIA).
-In June 2025, he began serving as a branch chief in DIA’s China Mission Group (CMG), where he leads a team of civilian analysts, military officers, and contractors.
-Prior to this role, he was a deputy defense intelligence officer for China, responsible for orchestrating DIA support to the Secretary of Defense on China-related initiatives, engaging foreign partners and academia, contributing to wargames, and serving as a key node across the intelligence community.
+Henry Yep is a senior intelligence officer and a China specialist with nearly 20 years of experience at the Defense Intelligence Agency (DIA).
+He serves in the Office of Enterprise Analysis, within DIA’s Directorate of Analysis, and helps guide resources, programs, and modernisation across the defence intelligence all-source analysis enterprise.
+Henry previously held supervisory and senior analytic roles in support of DIA’s China mission to include as deputy defence intelligence officer for China.
+In that role, he orchestrated DIA support to the Secretary of Defense on China-related initiatives, engaged foreign partners and academia, contributed to wargames, and acted as a key node across the intelligence community.

-Henry previously served as a senior intelligence analyst in both CMG and the Joint Staff Directorate for Intelligence (J2), where he led analytic reviews and coached teams focused on Indo-Pacific security issues.
-In 2017, he advised a US Senator on Asia-Pacific affairs – including engagements with China’s premier and Taiwan’s president – through the Brookings Legis Fellow program, later serving as a congressional liaison for DIA.
+Henry’s career includes service in the Joint Staff Directorate for Intelligence (J2) and advising a US Senator on Asia-Pacific affairs through the Brookings Legis Fellow program, later serving as a congressional liaison for DIA.
 His analytic work has supported senior US and allied leaders and earned him the National Intelligence Professional Award from the Director of National Intelligence for a paper written in support of the National Security Advisor’s visit to China.

 He has helped shape the next generation of China analysts – mentoring junior professionals and directly supporting hiring decisions through resume and writing sample evaluations.
 Outside of work, Henry is a volunteer with a professional wilderness search and rescue team supporting Virginia and surrounding states.